kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

 * ``MemorySpace``:

-  Controls the storage location.
+  Views store data in Memory Spaces.
-  If omitted the default memory space of the default execution space is used (i.e. ``Kokkos::DefaultExecutionSpace::memory_space``)
+  If omitted as a template parameter, the default memory space of the default execution space is used (i.e. ``Kokkos::DefaultExecutionSpace::memory_space``).

 .. _Atomic: ../atomics.html